-9. Results and Insights from Public Consultation
+9. Results and insights from the public consultation

 The public consultation received 383 responses.
 The consultation was initially analysed by independent consultants Kevin Murray Associates and the results were collated into a final report to inform any changes to the proposed draft byelaws before being presented to the National Park Authority Board.